With 5G coming, it’s time to plug security gaps

 With all the excitement around large-scale public 5G network deployments, it’s easy to forget that private enterprise networks will be a major revenue generator for operators going forward.
 Businesses primarily choose private networks to exercise greater control—enabling them to lower traffic latency while enhancing availability, security, privacy and compliance.
 In this context, security will be an increasingly important differentiator for operators.
 But with 5G introducing new risks, many are finding they don’t have the visibility, tooling or resources to manage such networks securely.

 A new report from Trend Micro and GSMA Intelligence, which I introduced during a panel debate at Mobile World Congress (MWC) last week, highlights many of these challenges.
-Unfortunately, operators are still not prioritizing partnerships with security vendors to get them where they need to be.
+Unfortunately, operators are still not prioritising partnerships with security vendors to get them where they need to be.
 This should change if they want to drive true differentiation.

 The challenge of securing 5G